Enter the Boardroom with Nurole

 office block

-Episode 4 - Board leadership as an investor director with Eric Collins
+4. Eric Collins - Board leadership as an investor director

 Hot off the heels of his new Channel 4 series The Money Maker, Tech Nation board member, founder of Impact X and former president Obama appointee Eric Collins provides insight into how he builds relationships with executive teams and allocates his time to get the best results.